flaviaouyang/molly/README.md

 ## Description

 Molly is designed to monitor time series data in a SQL database such as MySQL or PostgreSQL.
-(Tested with PostgreSQL.)

 Currently supported data quality feature: